Roof insurance claims in Ontario — what's actually covered.

 What adjusters actually need

 Adjusters reviewing your claim aren't looking for the most dramatic photos — they're looking for evidence that supports a clear chain of: peril event → caused damage → on a specific date → costing this much to repair.
-Our inspection file gives them all four:
+A thorough drone inspection file covers all four:

 Date and time stamps on every photograph